What are the access request states

 What do I do when an appliance goes into quarantine

-Safeguard for Privileged Passwords hardware and virtual appliances can end up in a quarantine state if something goes wrong while doing certain activities.
+Safeguard for Privileged Passwords appliances can end up in a quarantine state if something goes wrong while doing certain activities.
 The best defense against losing data or compounding problems associated with quarantined appliances is a good and recent backup.
-For more information, see Backup and Retention settings.
-The appliance (at least one appliance in a clustered environment), should be set up to take a scheduled backup regularly, that should be saved to an archive server so that if something happens, you can recover with minimum downtime and loss.
+At least one appliance in the Safeguard for Privileged Passwords cluster should be scheduled to periodically generate a backup and send it to an archive server.
+For more information, see Backup and Retention.

 Recovering from a quarantine state

 - Follow these steps to create a quarantine bundle from the Recovery Kiosk.
 For more information, see Recovery Kiosk (Serial Kiosk).

 Prior to using the Quarantine Bundle function, set up a Windows share where the quarantine bundle is to be sent.

 - From the Recovery Kiosk, select the Support Bundle option, click the right arrow, and select Quarantine Bundle.

 - Address: Enter the address of the Windows share (<IP Address>\<ShareName>) where the support bundle is to be saved.

 - If the Windows share is not anonymous, enter the User name and Password or SSH Key.

 - You can now restart the appliance.
 Often, a quarantine happens because the system was waiting for a response that did not return in time.
 Restarting the appliance allows it to retry and frequently fixes itself.

 - To restart a quarantined appliance, connect to the Recovery Kiosk for that appliance and restart it from there.
 Once the appliance has restarted, it will take several minutes for Safeguard for Privileged Passwords to start.